 Which statement about enzymes is correct?

-Which two energy sources are both renewable?
+Which two energy resources are both non-renewable?

-Which statement about methane is correct?
+Which statement about the electrolysis of molten lead(II) bromide using carbon electrodes is correct?